sjones6/funcatron-docs/route-middleware.md

 A stack is a sequence of functions that can run asynchronously.
 Stacks can be nested to form larger stacks.

-Let's create a stack that parses the body of a request and ensure it exists before allowing the request through:
+Let's create a stack that parses the body of a request into JSON and ensures it exists before allowing the request through:

 ```javascript
 // verify-body.js